Locations:

 What does lanugo do?

 Lanugo is an essential part of fetal development.
-It’s your baby’s first hair, and it plays a critical role in protecting their skin and keeping them warm in the uterus.
+It plays a critical role in protecting fetal skin and keeping it warm in the uterus.

 Lanugo helps vernix (the waxy, cheese-like substance that covers the fetus) stick to the skin.
 Vernix helps protect a fetus’s body from amniotic fluid inside the uterus.
-Amniotic fluid could damage their delicate skin without lanugo and vernix.
+Amniotic fluid could damage its delicate skin without lanugo and vernix.
 When vernix is held in place by lanugo, it helps insulate the body and protect the skin.
-Lanugo also helps your baby stay warm and regulates their temperature until they develop enough body fat to serve this purpose.
+Lanugo also helps the fetus stay warm and regulates its temperature until it develops enough body fat to serve this purpose.

 Advertisement